Optimal differentially private kernel learning with random projection: Problem formulation

 \subsection{Kernel method}

-Given a positive definite kernel $k$ and a loss function $l$, the goal of kernel-based learning is to identify the target function $f_{\mathcal{H}_k} \in \mathcal{H}_k$ that minimizes the expected loss\footnote{We assume the existence of $f_{\mathcal{H}_k}$, which is a common assumption in kernel learning theory \citep{caponnetto2007optimal,randomfeature}}:
+Let $k$ be a positive definite kernel $k$ such that $\sup_x k(x,x)\leq\kappa^2$ for some $\kappa>0$.
+For a given loss function $l$, the goal of kernel-based learning is to identify the target function $f_{\mathcal{H}_k} \in \mathcal{H}_k$ that minimizes the expected loss\footnote{We assume the existence of $f_{\mathcal{H}_k}$, which is a common assumption in kernel learning theory \citep{caponnetto2007optimal,randomfeature}}:

 In this work, we employ regularized kernel ERM \citep{scholkopf2018learning}.
 Given an i.i.d. sample $\{(x_1,y_1), \ldots, (x_n,y_n)\}$ from $P_{X,Y}$, the regularized estimator is defined as

 where $\lambda$ is a penalty parameter.
 Our objective is to find $f_{\mathcal H_k}$ in a privacy-preserving manner.